Overcoming Your Midafternoon Energy Slump

 sources of energy that digest the quickest.
 Go for whole-grain breads and cereals,

-hummus, fresh fruits, vegetables and vegetable sticks, pasta, and rice.
+fresh fruits, vegetables and vegetable sticks, pasta, beans, or brown rice.
 Even spring

 rolls or burritos can do the trick.
-To hold hunger longer at bay, choose protein foods
+To hold hunger at bay for longer, choose protein

-that take longer to digest like peanut butter or cheese.
+foods that take longer to digest like nuts, peanut butter, or cheese.

 Instead of looking at snacks as extras, treat them as mini-meals that contribute to

-the overall nutrition for the day.
-Snack on fruits and vegetables to boost your intake
+body going.
+Try fruits and vegetables to boost your intake of vitamins, minerals,

 Fat takes a long time to digest and makes the body feel sluggish.
 Most junk food is

-high in fat and/or sugar.
-Instead of buying chips or cookies from a vending machine
+high in fat and sugar.
+Instead of buying chips or cookies from a vending machine at

 Eating sugar causes your blood sugar to rise rapidly.
 This can result in an energy